Frank Kratovil: 2008

 On June 4, 2007, Kratovil announced that he would run for Congress in Maryland's 1st congressional district.
 During the February 12 primary, Kratovil defeated fellow Democrats Christopher Robinson, Steve Harper, and Joseph Werner.

 Kratovil expected to face nine-term Republican incumbent Wayne Gilchrest, a leading Republican moderate, in the general election.
 However, Gilchrest was ousted in the Republican primary by a considerably more conservative Republican, State Senator Andy Harris.
 This significantly changed the race, as Kratovil was now running for an open seat rather than against a long-term incumbent.

 Kratovil was initially a heavy underdog due to the district's election history.
-Although Democrats and Republicans are nearly tied in registration, the district has a strong tinge of social conservatism that favors Republicans.
+Although Democrats and Republicans were nearly tied in registration, the district has a strong tinge of social conservatism that had given Republicans an advantage for most of the time since the end of World War II.
 It had been in Republican hands for all but 14 years since 1947, although Kratovil received a significant boost when Gilchrest endorsed him over Harris.
 In June, the Democratic Congressional Campaign Committee (DCCC) decided to back Kratovil's campaign financially through their Red to Blue program.
 Kratovil, who is considered a moderate, picked up a number of endorsements from local Eastern Shore Republicans as well as Democrats.
 He also received an endorsement from the Blue Dog Coalition, a group of fiscally conservative congressional Democrats.
 CQ Politics designated the race as "No Clear Favorite."

-The November election was close, as expected.
+The November 4 election was close, as expected.
 On election night, Kratovil led Harris by 915 votes.
 After two rounds of counting absentee ballots, Kratovil's lead grew to 2,000 votes.
-Forecasting that it would be nearly impossible for Harris to close the gap, most media outlets declared Kratovil the winner on the night of November 7.
+Forecasting it would be nearly impossible for Harris to close the gap, most media outlets declared Kratovil the winner on the night of November 7.
 Harris finally conceded on November 11.

 Kratovil's election dramatized the geographic split that characterizes the 1st District.
 An Eastern Shore resident, Kratovil carried all nine counties on the Shore.
 However, he lost badly in the district's portion of Baltimore County, including most of Harris' base in Baltimore's more conservative eastern suburbs.
 He also lost the district's portions of Harford and Anne Arundel counties on the Western Shore.
 The district's voters are split almost evenly between the two regions.
-Kratovil therefore became only the third Democrat to represent the 1st since 1947.
-Proving just how Republican this district still was, John McCain carried it with nearly 60 percent of the vote, which was his best showing in the state.
+Kratovil therefore became only the third Democrat to represent the 1st since 1947, and the first since Gilchrest ousted Roy Dyson in 1990.
+John McCain carried the district with nearly 60 percent of the vote, which was his best showing in the state.